JackSilburn/ATR2/README.md

     6. Repeat this process for the atr-manifest.xml.
     5. Run 'ngh' to push the 'dist' folder and your new changes to the GitHub Pages hosting service.

-Navigate to 'https://jacksilburn.github.io/ATR2/' to view the add-in in-browser.
+Navigate to 'https://dialogatr.github.io/Available_Time_Range_Add-in/' to view the add-in in-browser.

-**note** If changes are made to the 'atr-manifest.xml' file in the root directory:
+**note** If changes are made to the 'atr-manifest.xml' file located at \\otwdwndevsql01.devnet.dg.internal\TestATR, you will need to re-add the add-in to Outlook for the changes to take effect.

-    1. Contact the Dialog IT Office administrator, who will circulate the changes to the add-in user group.

-    (if install option 1 was used)

-or

-    2. Distribute the new manifest to the users and request they reinstall the add-in in Outlook 2016

-    (if install option 2 was used).

 Support
 -------